zackw/www.owlfolio.org/content/possibly-useful/programming-languages-and-transportation.md

+---
-Title: Programming languages and transportation
+title: Programming languages and transportation
-Date: 2014-10-02 11:27
+date: 2014-10-02 11:27
-Slug: programming-languages-and-transportation
+slug: programming-languages-and-transportation
+...

 Last week there was a gag listicle making the rounds entitled "[If programming languages were vehicles](http://crashworks.org/if_programming_languages_were_vehicles/)"